Eastern Oregon Correctional Institution: Education and vocational training

-Blue Mountain Community College provides educational services at the prison.
+Treasure Valley Community College provides educational services at the prison.
 Between 1986 and 2009, approximately 1,000 inmates received either a General Educational Development certificate or a high school diploma through the institution's basic educational program.
 In 1999, the prison expanded education opportunities through a program called the New Directions Education Project.
-The program offers inmates college level courses taught by instructors from Blue Mountain Community College.
+The program offers inmates college level courses taught by instructors from Treasure Valley Community College.
 The cost of tuition, textbooks, and supplies are covered by donations from local churches, civic groups, foundations, and members of the public.

 The prison's creative arts program was begun in 2001.
 It includes wood working and cast iron work.
 The program provides meaningful work while inmates learn valuable job skills in a realistic work environment.
 This improves an inmate's chance of getting a job and becoming a productive citizen upon release from prison.
 The creative arts program is self-financing, and has helped other state agencies develop similar wood working programs.

-Eastern Oregon Correctional Institution's commercial laundry cleans clothing and other items for the Snake River Correctional Institution as well as its own prison population.
-In addition, it provides laundry cleaning services to the Pendleton's convention center, the city's fire department, the local high school, and neighboring businesses.
-Other inmate work opportunities include the prison food service, clerical job, and facility maintenance.
+Eastern Oregon Correctional Institution's commercial laundry (managed by Oregon Corrections Enterprises cleans clothing and other items for its own prison population.
+OCE also offers job training in two telemarketing call centers, as well as a production factory manufacturing "Prison Blues" clothing.
+Other inmate work opportunities include the prison food service, clerical jobs, and facility maintenance.